It’s your choice: a judgement-free guide to abortion

 We may be experiencing a lot of confusing and conflicting emotions and thoughts right now, and the first place to start is with how we feel about these options.
 Our values, beliefs, expectations or previous experiences may affect our feelings, thoughts and choices, without us even realising.
 Our own goals and plans for our lives may also factor into the decision-making process.

 Here are some prompts to help.
 Take some time to think about them, or write down some responses.
-We may have already decided and therefore don’t have to answer any of these if we don’t want to or aren’t comfortable - they are here to help however needed.
+We may have already decided, and therefore we don’t have to answer any of these if we don’t want to or aren’t comfortable — they are here to help however needed.

 • I am feeling…